JakePeralta7/GPO-Audit/Important Settings.md

     The LM hash is weak and prone to hacking.
 Therefore, you should prevent Windows from storing an LM hash of your passwords.

     Should be: Enabled

+- Accounts: Guest Account Status

+    Through a Guest Account, users can get access to sensitive data.
+Such accounts grant access to a Windows computer and do not require a password.
+Enabling this account means anyone can misuse and abuse access to your systems.

+    Thankfully, these accounts are disabled by default.
+It’s best to check that this is the case in your IT environment as, if this account is enabled in your domain,  disabling it will prevent people from abusing access

+    Should be: Disabled

 ## User Configuration
 ### Policies
 #### Windows Settings